-Why Opera’s Free Integrated VPN Feature Should Matter to You
+Why The Opera Free VPN Should Matter To You

 Opera’s latest update has introduced a free integrated Virtual Private Network (VPN) for all users.
 With the barrage of stories pertaining to leaks and personal information becoming public, the announcement of a mainstream browser offering unlimited VPN access through their browser was incredibly exciting!
 So let’s delve into what it all means…